| Group | Actinides | Melting point | 986 oC, 1806.8 oF, 1259.15 K |

 Uses

-Because of its rarity, berkelium has no commercial or technological use at present.
+Because it is so rare, berkelium has no commercial or technological use at present.

 Biological role